exegoist/rsyslogviewer/README.md

 To install rsyslogviewer take a few steps:

 1. Install python, Django, MySQL-phyton (python-psycopg2).
+2. Clone [rsyslogviewer](https://github.com/exegoist/rsyslogviewer/)`git clone https://github.com/exegoist/rsyslogviewer.git` to your server.
-2. Provide you credentials to connect to database in `settings.py`.
+3. Provide you credentials to connect to database in `rsyslogviewer/settings.py`.
-3. Run manage.py syncdb ( After this step, tables 'Facilities' and 'Priorities' will be created.
+4. Run manage.py syncdb ( After this step, tables 'Facilities' and 'Priorities' will be created.
 You must populate them with data in next step)
-4. Run inserts:
+5. Run inserts:
 ``` sql
    INSERT INTO `facilities` (`id`, `facility`) VALUES
 (0, 'kernel'),